High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Introduction

 \section{Introduction}

-Alzheimer's Disease (AD) is the most common cause of dementia in the aged population \cite{prince2013global}.
-In order to prevent disease progression and take therapeutic treatment in the earliest stage, it is vital to identify AD-related pathological biomarkers of progression and diagnose early-stage AD.
-A considerable amount of research has been devoted to the use of structured magnetic resonance imaging (MRI) for early-stage AD diagnosis; e.g., \cite{jack2010hypothetical, jack2013tracking}.
-The structural MRI provides measures of cerebral atrophy and it is shown to be most closely coupled with clinical symptoms in AD \cite{jack2009serial}.
+Alzheimer’s Disease (AD) is the most common cause of dementia in the aged population \citep{prince2013global}.
+It is vital to identify AD-related pathological biomarkers and diagnose early-stage AD to prevent disease progression and take treatment in the earliest stage.
+A considerable amount of research has been devoted to the use of structured magnetic resonance imaging (MRI) for early-stage AD diagnosis; e.g., \citet{jack2010hypothetical, jack2013tracking}.
+The structural MRI provides measures of cerebral atrophy, and it is shown to be closely coupled with clinical symptoms in AD \citep{jack2009serial}.

-Most work in the literature focus on the cross-sectional study with MRI collected at one single time point; see, e.g., \cite{aguilar2013different, liu2016relationship, tzourio2002automated}.
+Most works consider the cross-sectional study with MRI acquired at one single time point; see, e.g., \citet{tzourio2002automated}, \citet{aguilar2013different}, and \cite{liu2016relationship}.
 However, the cross-sectional study could be insensitive to early pathological changes.
-As an alternative, longitudinal analysis of structural abnormalities has recently attracted attentions \cite{chincarini2016integrating, yau2015longitudinal, zhang2012predicting}.
-Most of these existing longitudinal studies focus on the atrophy of a few well-known biomarkers such as the hippocampus, entorhinal cortex, and ventricular cortex.
-However, these prespecified ROIs may be insufficient to capture the full morphological abnormality pattern of the brain MRI.
-Besides it, a few other issues remain as challenges in the longitudinal analysis.
+As an alternative, longitudinal analysis of structural abnormalities has recently attracted attention \citep{zhang2012predicting, yau2015longitudinal, chincarini2016integrating}.
+Existing longitudinal studies focus on the atrophy of a few well-known regions of interest (ROIs) such as the hippocampus, entorhinal cortex, and ventricular cortex.
+However, the prespecified ROIs are insufficient to capture the full morphological abnormality pattern of the brain MRI.
+A few other issues also remain as challenges in the longitudinal analysis.
 First, longitudinal scans across subjects are usually inconsistent.
-For example, subjects could have different scanning time and different total number of scans.
-Second, the total number of ROIs in the brain is large compared with the number of subjects, which poses a challenge to select AD-rated longitudinal biomarkers from the whole brain.
-Third, the rates of longitudinal change in different ROIs are different and this heterogeneity should be accounted by the modeling of progression.
+For example, subjects could have different scanning time and the different total number of scans.
+Second, the total number of ROIs in the brain is enormous compared with the number of subjects, which poses a challenge to select AD-related longitudinal biomarkers from the whole brain.
+Third, the rates of longitudinal change of ROIs are different, and this heterogeneity has not been considered in the modeling of AD progression.